 In order for the grid to be adapted to the geometry, the grid lines must follow the body geometry.

 In order to generate the mesh of the fluid parts, a negative geometry, which comprises the whole volume between the solid parts, must first be generated.
 This volume will be split into smaller domains, the so-called cells.
 When a high-quality mesh is required, then a full hexahedral mesh is the best option.
-The calculation domain is first of all divided into blocks in a CAD or similar program; these blocks can be later split into hexahedrons in the meshing tool.
+The calculation domain is first of all divided into blocks; these blocks can be later split into hexahedrons in the meshing tool.

 Also commonly used since 2000 are mesh generation tools which are based

 on unstructured mesh, with triangles (in 2D) or tetrahedrons (in 3D).
 The